Created for People Who Love Mexican Food

 The Mexican Food Journal combines two of my passions, teaching, and cooking.
 Currently, I am working in education, teaching and doing program development.
 But, I also consider the Mexican Food Journal to be one of my classrooms.
 It’s where I can teach anyone who is interested to prepare authentic Mexican Dishes.
 For those who are interested in more in-depth learning, I also give hands on and virtual Mexican cooking classes.

 The Intersection of Teaching and Cooking

 I have an M.A. in English as a Second Language which has allowed work as a language and culture professor at the UDEM in Monterrey, and the UNAM, the Instituto Sanmiguelense in San Miguel de Allende.
-Over a period of 7 years, I opened 4 coffees shops in Puerto Vallarta and for 5 years I had a cafe in San Miguel de Allende.
-You see.
-My work experience is teaching and cooking.
+Over a period of 7 years, I opened 4 independent coffee shops in Puerto Vallarta and for 5 years I had a cafe in San Miguel de Allende.
+As you can see, my work experience is teaching and cooking.
 The Mexican Food Journal allows me to combine my skills and passions to reach a broad audience.

 I Didn’t Always Love Mexican Food

 It makes me laugh now but I didn’t always love Mexican food.
 For the first half of my life, I wouldn’t eat Mexican food.
 Too hot!
 Any dish with even a hint of chile was too hot for me.
 Not anymore!
 Now I can’t get enough of Mexican food.
 The intensity of the flavors and the diversity of the dishes keep me wanting to experience more.

 Questions about Mexican Cuisine?